Alamin-Tokee/alamin-tokee.github.io/_showcase/default/image_text_1.md

   <div class="card-img-overlay" style="background: rgb(255,255,255,0.8)">
     <h5 class="card-title">Image Lazyload</h5>
     <p class="card-text">
-      It is highly recommended to use lazyload for images to improve page loading speed, especially for pages with many images.
-      Example code snippet:
-      It is highly recommended to use lazyload for images to improve page loading speed, especially for pages with many images.
+      It is highly recommended to use lazyload for images to improve page loading speed, especially for pages with many images.It is highly recommended to use lazyload for images to improve page loading speed.
-      Example code snippet:
     </p>
     <!-- <p class="card-text">
       {% raw %}